-1. Driveways;

-- 2. Stacking lane, including lane markings; - 3.
+- 1. Driveways; - 2.
+Stacking lane, including lane markings; - 3.
 Drive aisle between stacking land and on-site parking areas; - 4.
 Service points (including menu boards and service windows); - 5.
 Associated facilities (including communications systems and access aisles); - 6.
 Adjacent residential uses.

-1070 Stacking Lane Design and Layout (added 7/18/24)
+1070 Stacking Lane Design and Layout

-- Stacking lanes must be designed so that they do not interfere with on-site parking and vehicle circulation. - 2.
+- 1. Stacking lanes must be designed so that they do not interfere with on-site parking and vehicle circulation. - 2.
 Stacking spaces must be nine feet wide by 20 feet long. - 3.
 All stacking lanes must be clearly identified, through such means as striping, landscaping, pavement design, and signs. - 4.
 Stacking starts at first stopping point. - 5.
 Layout must provide for a minimum nine feet wide escape lane allowing motorists to exit the stacking lane before reaching the drive-thru window. - 6.
-Stacking spaces necessary for the provisions of drive-through lanes shall be determined using Table 10.2 below.
+Stacking spaces necessary for the provisions of drive-through lanes shall be determined using the following table: